modin-project/modin/docs/getting_started/examples.rst

 Examples and Resources
 ======================

 Here you can find additional resources to learn about Modin.
-To learn more about advanced usage for Modin, please refer to :doc:`this section </usage_guide/index>`.
+To learn more about advanced usage for Modin, please refer to :doc:`Usage Guide </usage_guide/index>` section..

 Usage Examples
 ''''''''''''''